-Principles of Microeconomics
+Principles of Microeconomics 3 cr. hr.

 This course offers basic microeconomic theory and applications to current problems of supply and demand and determination of wages, rent, interest, and profits.
 International economic policies and other economic systems are analyzed briefly.
 This course is required of business degree majors, and will be helpful to students in other majors, especially social science majors.
+Prerequisite: a) MTH076 Beginning Algebra or b) ACT Mathematics Placement Score of 20 or higher or c) Next-Generation Accuplacer Quantitative Reasoning, Algebra, and Statistics score of 250 or higher.

-Business & Economic Statistics
+BUS278 Business & Economic Statistics 3 cr. hr.

-This three credit hour course will introduce students to many of the important concepts and procedures needed to (1) evaluate such daily inputs as organizational reports, newspaper and magazine articles and radio and television commentaries, (2) improve their ability to make better decisions over a wide range of topics, and (3) improve their ability to measure and cope with changing conditions, both at home and on the job.
+This three-credit hour course will introduce students to many of the important concepts and procedures needed to (1) evaluate such daily inputs as organizational reports, newspaper and magazine articles and radio and television commentaries, (2) improve their ability to make better decisions over a wide range of topics, and (3) improve their ability to measure and cope with changing conditions, both at home and on the job.
 The emphasis will be on explaining statistical procedures and interpreting the resulting conclusions.
 The course will be augmented with a computer lab where students will perform statistical analysis using Microsoft Excel.